31 Best Gluten-Free Restaurants in San Francisco in 2026

 18. In-n-Out

-You won’t find this legendary West Coast chain on many gluten-free restaurants in San Francisco roundups but In-n-Out is still a top pick for those looking for celiac-friendly eats or who simply embrace a gluten-free diet as they dine on San Francisco foods.
+You won’t find this legendary West Coast chain in many guides to the best gluten-free restaurants in San Francisco.
+However, In-N-Out is still a top pick for those looking for gluten-free-friendly eats, as long as you know what to order.

 The Vibe